 Also: putting hard numbers out there in CGA ads can be tricky.
 Time and again we’ve seen a nonprofit advertise CGAs using a $5K gift example, and you know what?
 That’s exactly what they get – $5 K gifts.
 What size gift might they have received if they hadn’t low balled the example?

 My colleague Brian Sagrestano once worked with a charity consistently using $10k CGA examples.
 Not surprisingly, this brought in $10k CGAs.
 When they instead started illustrating $25 K gifts, they received $25 K gifts.
 Gift size was being determined by the size of the example.

 Remember, you get what you ask for.

-Bottom line: focus on the mission, the benefits, and positive outcomes in all of your marketing pieces.
+Bottom line: focus on the mission, the benefits, and positive outcomes in all of your CGA ads and other marketing pieces.
 Nitty gritty numbers can come later.

 Leave the numbers for Wall Street and focus on your “lovemark.”

 Categories: Charitable Gift Annuity, Giving, Planned Giving Marketing